sanjana-shriram/Equitable-Scheduler/CPULoadGenerator/README.md

    - [cpuload_memorypressure](./src/main/java/loadgenerator/strategies/CPULoadGeneratorWithMemoryPressure.java) -
      Generate CPU load with memory pressure.
 See [cpu-load-generator-with-memory-pressure](#cpu-load-generator-with-memory-pressure) for more information.
    - [const_cpuload](./src/main/java/loadgenerator/strategies/ConstantCPULoad.java) - Generate constant CPU load for configured duration.
 See [constant-cpu-load](#constant-cpu-load-generator) for more information.

+5. To monitor the CPU load on the machine, execute the `top` command and then press `1`.
+This will display the usage for each CPU core individually.

 ## Load Generators